bitwarden/help/_articles/miscellaneous/attachments.md

 ---
 layout: article
-title: How-to attach files to an entry
+title: Using file attachments
 categories: [miscellaneous]
 featured: false
 popular: false
-tags: [attachments, item, storage, premium]
+tags: [attachments, storage, files]
 ---

-{% note %}Support for attachments is a **PREMIUM ONLY** feature.{% endnote %}
+{% note %}Using file attachments requires a premium membership or paid organization account.{% endnote %}

-## Overview

-Attaching and managing files for an item in your vault can be done easily in the bitwarden Web Vault.
-Any file type 100MB or smaller can be attached to an any of the four item types (login, identity, note, or card).
+Attaching and managing files can be done from any bitwarden client application.
+Any file  100MB or smaller can be attached to an item in your vault.

-**Premium** accounts and organations include 1GB of storage and additional stoage can be purchased in 1GB increments via the account **Settings** or the organization **Billing and Licensing** pages.
+All **premium membership** and **paid organization** accounts include 1GB of encrypted file storage.
+Additional storage can be purchased in 1GB increments if needed.

-## Attaching Files

-1. Create any item type (login, identity, note, or card) and save it
-2. Once the item has been saved, select the gear icon {% icon fa-cog %} next to the item and select **Attachments**.
-You can attach any file 100MB or less.

-## Managing Attachments
+## Web Vault

-1. Select the gear icon {% icon fa-cog %} next to the item you want to edit and select **Attachments**.
-You will then be presented with a list of all attached files for that item
+Select the {% icon fa-cog %} options button next to the item in your vault and then select the **Attachments** option.
+You will then be presented with a list of all attached files for that item as well as options for uploading new attachments.

-2. In this dialog, you can **Download** or **Delete** attachments by selecting the gear icon next to the individual attachment(s) and selecting the appropriate option
+## Other Applications

+After viewing an item in your vault you will see existing attachments listed at the bottom of the page.
+To upload a new attachment, or to delete existing attachments, edit the item and then select the **Attachments** option.